 In the first week I was very happy by knowing the relation between soil and water where we have done a soil and water brigade game.
 In that game we have discussed about types of soil and water holding capacity of soil too.

-Later in the 2nd week I have a change point here.
+Later in the second week, I had a "change point" here.
 In this session we went for soil where we have collected different types of soils.
-We have observed ZBNF and non-ZBNF fields soil difference, a gummy substance difference, the soil colour difference, the earthworm count between the two fields.
+We have observed ZBNF and non-ZBNF field's soil difference, a gummy substance difference, the soil colour difference, the earthworm count between the two fields.

-The main thing is the ZBNF mulched soil is so soft and smooth where as the beside non-ZBNF field soil is too hard without any moisture.
+The main thing is the ZBNF mulched soil is so soft and smooth where as the non-ZBNF field soil beside it is too hard without any moisture.